mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ```c
 75 28
 ```
-Recall we are only able to write value between `0x41` and `0x5a`.
+Recall we are only able to write values between `0x41` and `0x5a`.
 Currently, this jump takes us to an exit of the loop... but what if we could change where we go when we fail?
-Consider change the bytes to this:
+Consider changing a the byte to this:
 ```c
 75 50
 ```